top of page

 2019

-A sculptural installation made from paper currency, maps, travel tickets and copper coins, concerned with issues of migration, borders, trade, social geography, mapping and material culture.
+An installation made from paper currency, maps, travel tickets and £2,000 of (borrowed) copper coins, concerned with issues of migration, borders, trade, mapping and material culture.

 Trade Winds developed out of Sail Away initially shown in TATE Modern's Turbine Hall (2013) as part of the Hyperlink Festival.
 The flotilla of boats weaves across the sea of coins as if on a journey to elsewhere.
-Though the mass of currency resembled a sea, the coins' edges formed the suggestion of a continent.
-Questions raised were; is it an ocean or is it land?
+Though the mass of currency resembled a sea, the coins' edges suggest a continent.
+Questions asked were; is it an ocean or is it land?
 Are the boats contained or free?
 Is there a border or a wall?
-Is the money enabling or restricting?
 The sheer physical amount of money provoked a dramatic response from audiences.

 Photographs by Simona Pesche, Steve Hickey & Paula Beetlestone - with thanks.